-Following consultation on the Draft Neighbourhood Plan (under Regulation 14 of the Neighbourhood Planning Regulations), and consultations with relevant land owners on the designation of Local Green Spaces held in O4 2022, this document has now been amended (where appropriate) to take into account the points raised by local residents, consultees and stakeholders.
+Following consultation on the Draft Neighbourhood Plan (under Regulation 14 of the Neighbourhood Planning Regulations), this document has now been amended (where appropriate) to take into account points raised by residents, consultees and stakeholders.

-The Tatsfield Neighbourhood Plan has been submitted to Tandridge District Council under Regulation 16 and this version will be subject to wider consultation under Regulation 16 of the Neighbourhood Planning (General) Regulations 2012.
+The Tatsfield Neighbourhood Plan will now be submitted to Tandridge District Council under Regulation 15 and be subject to wider consultation under Regulation 16 of the Neighbourhood Planning (General) Regulations 2012.
 It will then undergo independent examination.